 - Summary of Pesticide Residues and Industrial Chemicals Found in TDS Foods:

-- Summary of Radionuclides Found in TDS Foods (available in PDF, 1.3 MB)
+- Summary of Radionuclides Found in TDS Foods (PDF, 1.3 MB)

-- Summary of Moisture Found in TDS Foods (available in PDF, 300 KB)
+- Summary of Moisture Found in TDS Foods (PDF, 300 KB)

 A description of the file structure for each group of analytes is provided below; please review the file structures carefully before using the data files.
 The revision histories for elements and radionuclides indicate if and when the data files were revised after the original posting on the website and the nature of the revisions.